G7 foreign ministers meet in London with Myanmar on the agenda | DW | 04.05.2021

 Tuesday's meeting comes after Britain's foreign secretary Dominic Raab met his US counterpart, Antony Blinken, on Monday, as well as his opposite number from Japan, Toshimitsu Motegi.

-Representatives from Germany, the US, Canada, France, Italy, Japan and the EU will begin by watching a video from Myanmar's National Unity Government — a council of ousted lawmakers whose primary objective is to restore partial democracy in the beleaguered nation.
+Representatives from Germany, the United States, Canada, France, Italy, Japan and the European Union will begin by watching a video from Myanmar's National Unity Government — a council of ousted lawmakers whose primary objective is to restore partial democracy in the beleaguered nation.

 The video from the anti-coup activists and ethnic minorities will update the ministers with the current situation on the ground.